SamVanderstraeten/aoc22/README.md

 XVII.
 CYCLIC TETRIS.
 I don't have time for this

 XVIII.
-OBSIDIAN SCAN.
+OBSIDIAN SCAN (BFF'S).
 I don't have time for this

 XIX.
+ROBOT'S NOT FINISHED.
 I don't have time for this

 XX.
+ROTATOR.
 I don't have time for this

 XXI.
+GODDAMN MONKEYS.
 I don't have time for this

-XXI.
-I don't have time for this

 XXII.
+CUBICAL MAZE - GOT LOST IN 3D.
 I don't have time for this

 XXIII.
 I don't have time for this